klbrabec/PyBer_Challenge_wk5/Readme.md

     -- The highest average fare per driver are in cities in the Rural Designation

 ### Fares by City Type
-The plot above below the fares by city type over a four month period.
+The plot below shows the fares by city type over a four month period.
 ![Fig1.png](https://github.com/klbrabec/PyBer_Challenge_wk5/blob/main/analysis/Fig1.png)

+Note:  There are occasional spikes in activity in late February and throughout March.
+Additional analysis is recommended to determine what may have caused those spikes.

 ## Summary and Recommendations
 ### Urban Average Fare per Driver Improvements